jeanpaulsio/notes/books/pragmatic_programmer/chapter_05-part1.md

 JP:
 Today we'll be going through Chapter 5, "Bend or Break" - where we talk about writing flexible code.
 This is especially important for software engineers in a profession where things are constantly changing. (insert joke about JavaScript frameworks).
 We will largely focus on different ways we can decouple our code!

+John:
+I love this quote:

+> Life doesn't stand still.
+Neither can the code that we write.
+In order to keep up with today's near-frantic pace of change, we need to make every effort to write code that's as loose—as flexible—as possible.

 ## Part 1
 ### Tip 36: Minimize Coupling Between Modules